top of page

 SFF and SF subsets

 If you chose option A, you are wrong.
-Not even from a marketing point-of-view, it makes sense.
+Not even from a marketing point of view, it makes sense.

 Fantasy deals with magic and the supernatural, and science fiction deals with science, which is based on reality.
 Sure, this reality may be fictitious, but that means it is fiction, not fantasy.
 SFF is, therefore, a combination of both.
 The perfect example of SFF (or the most famous) is Star Wars.
 It has space travel and laser sabers, and thus it is sci-fi.
 It also has Jedi, Sith, and the force, and thus it is fantasy.